frel-rs/frel/doc/10_language/40_instructions.md

 Keyboard events are triggered when a keyboard action is performed by the user while the fragment or **any of its children** has focus.

+**Event propagation:** The first event handler upwards (same channel, no horizontal) from the focused fragment is called.

 `on_key |event: KeyEvent| { <event-handler> }`